slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/iSCSIBootSources/(array index)/iSCSIBootAttemptInstance` (PATCHable integer)

 Uniquely identifies this iSCSI boot attempt within iSCSIBootSources array.
+If set to zero, all other properties in the boot option object are ignored (which will delete an existing boot attempt).

 ### iSCSIBootSources[array-item].iSCSITargetTcpPort

 **JSONPath**: `/iSCSIBootSources/(array index)/iSCSITargetTcpPort` (PATCHable integer)

 The iSCSI Target TCP Port number, if not obtained from DHCP.

+### iSCSIBootSources[array-item].iSCSITargetIpAddress

+**JSONPath**: `/iSCSIBootSources/(array index)/iSCSITargetIpAddress` (PATCHable string)

+The IP Address of the iSCSI Target, if not obtained from DHCP.
+The address must be an IPv4 or IPv6 address, depending on the IP Address Type.

 ### SettingsResult.definitions.SettingsResult.Operation